naveedali8086/sakai-theme-laravel-inertia/README.md

 ## Note:
-The menu page does not work because following Primevue components are tightly coupled with vue-router library while inertia.js has it own "Link" component that functions like a router library, hence does not need vue-router or any other library for routing.
+The menu page (a demo page in Sakai theme) does not work because following Primevue components are tightly coupled with vue-router library while inertia.js has it own "Link" component that functions like a router library, hence does not need vue-router or any other library for routing.
 However, if an option is given while configuring Primevue in main.js/main.ts regarding which routing library (vue-router, inertia, ...) is required for this project, this issue can be resolved.
 - BreadcrumbItem
 - ContextMenuSub
 - DockSub